rohityadav-sas/IOE-IOM-Notice-Alert-Bot/README.md

 - **Bot Initialization**: The bot initializes using the provided Telegram bot tokens for both IOE and IOM.
 The bots poll for updates and respond to user commands.

-- **Fetch Current Notices**: The bot fetches the latest notices (exam, entrance, and official notices) from IOE and IOM websites using Axios and Cheerio.
+- **Fetch Current Notices**: The bot fetches the latest notices (exam, entrance, official, and admission notices) from IOE and IOM websites using Axios and Cheerio.

 - **Fetch Saved Notices**: The bot loads previously saved notices from JSON files.